r17x/js/packages/unplugin-environment/README.md

 #### Schema Validation

-You can use the `schema` option with [zod](https://github.com/colinhacks/zod) to validate the environment variables. it will produce a type and `virtual module` for you.
+Use the `schema` option with [zod](https://github.com/colinhacks/zod_) for validating environment variables.
+This automatically creates a virtual module with types.

 ```ts